laprej/laprej-www/_posts/2015-04-29-papoc-musings.md

 -  [riak_kv](https://github.com/basho/riak_kv): simple key-value store built on riak_core.
 -  [riak_ensemble][]: implementation of Multi-Paxos (consensus groups) to enable consistent operations to be performed, which could in theory be used to implement full distributed transactions.

+Based on this, I might look into implementing some of my recent work on top of Riak, instead of Redis as I had planned.

 ## SyncFree Project

 Many of the attendees and organizers of PaPoC are involved in a big EU project related to scalable distributed systems called SyncFree.
 For my purposes, what is interesting is that it's a consortium of many universities and industry partners focused around improving the state-of-the-art in distributed programming models, data storage systems, and mobile platforms, and they seem to have taken a particular stance which leans heavily toward *eventual consistency* as necessary for providing high availability and scalability, for geo-replication as well as intermittently-connected mobile devices.